MyPureCloud/developer-center-blog/source/2022-06-05-Xperience-2022/index.md

 This is a ready-to-consume, packaged integration that utilizes the Genesys Cloud CX platform to power the Service Cloud Voice agent experience and user interface.
 With Genesys Cloud for Salesforce BYOT, agents in Service Cloud will have a complete view of the customer and their request in conjunction with the advanced voice capabilities from Genesys Cloud CX to deliver a consistent and efficient service experience.

-![Integrated Call Controls and Customer Data](integrated_call_controls.png "Integrated Call Controls and Customer Data") *Integrated Call Controls and Customer Data*
+![Integrated Call Controls and Customer Data](integrated_call_controls.png "Integrated Call Controls and Customer Data")

-![Presence and Field Mapping](presence_and_field_mapping.png "Presence and Field Mapping") *Presence and Field Mapping*
+![Presence and Field Mapping](presence_and_field_mapping.png "Presence and Field Mapping")

 Core interaction management functionality including setting status and receiving ACD calls, customized screen pops, call transfers, After Call Work (ACW), call on-behalf of queue, unified user management and Salesforce Single-Sign-On (SSO) will be included at launch.
 If you’re interested in participating in the beta program, apply [here](https://forms.office.com/pages/responsepage.aspx?id=nOZceM-Qx02ogurzEtHRXXSwA6VEC1xJjOIycYysvt5UQzFDUEM5TE5POU0wQks2STBVMjhDNzNMNy4u).